dratul/Signals-and-Systems-Theory-Lab-/Lab/lab_04/Lab_4_1_Basic_operations_on_signals/Lab_4_1_Basic_operations_on_signals.md

-# Lab 3_1 :
+# Lab : Signals and systems
 ## Aim : To perform Basic Operations on Continuous time Signals
 ## Software used  : Python
 ## IDE : Google Colab
+## Libraries used : Numpy, Matlplotlib

 # Completed By
-Name : Atul Kumar Dwivedi
+Student Name :

 Roll Number :11111111